samuelwstout/samuelwstout/README.md

 ## Hey there 👋

-I'm a full stack engineer that enjoys building user-focused products.
+I'm a full stack engineer that enjoys building inituitive UIs and cohesive products.

 ## What I do
 - 💻 2+ years specializing in TypeScript, React, React Native, Node.js, and Next.js